"Start Finishing lives up to its promise to help people get good work done." – Foreword Reviews

 Too often we look back at the end of the week and are frustrated that we didn’t make progress on our soul-deep dreams and goals that seem to remain eternally out of reach.
 Start Finishing presents a 9-step method for success — including identifying your genius, building a success pack of supporters, navigating multiple projects, and overcoming the challenges that come with doing the work that matters.
 Start Finishing features contributions from Seth Godin, Susan Piver, Jonathan Fields, James Clear, and more.
 Now available in paperback and hardback.

 Cut through all of the superficial productivity noise and really learn how to:

-- Use the Five Project Rule to prioritize your daily schedule and be at peace with the work you choose not to do
+Use the Five Project Rule to prioritize your daily schedule and be at peace with the work you choose – and the work you choose not to do

 How much of your time and attention lately has been focused on things that truly matter to you?

 Most people's honest answer is: Not enough.
 Everyone is buried by busywork, responsibility, distraction, and fatigue.

 The joy-producing, difference-making ideas are waiting for when the time is right, when the current project is over, when they have a little more money, when the kids are grown, or when they get a more understanding boss.
 They are waiting for someday.

 The trouble is someday never comes on its own.

 You are not incapable, wired to struggle, or fated to be unable to get your act together.
 With a few key steps, you can change the way you show up, how you plan, and how you respond when things get tough.